kuan51/Django-oAuth-Login/README.md

-# owl-analyzer
+# Django oAuth Template
- Manage social media accounts from a single web app.
+ An example of how to create a Django web app with SSO support using oAuth.

  ## Installation